KatrinaTom/KatrinaTom/README.md

 ### Hi there 👋

+My favourite quote, "When you come to the fork in the road, pick it up!"

 <!--
 **KatrinaTom/KatrinaTom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.